June 11 - 17, 2023

 Here's our planned itinerary* for this trip:

 Sunday - Arrival day.
-As people will be arriving at different times, you will take a taxi (your Uber application works here too) to our hotel in the chic 6th arrondissement, on the left bank.
+As people will be arriving at different times, you will take a taxi (your Uber application works here too) to our chic boutique hotel in the center of Paris.

 We will meet in the breakfast area of the hotel at 6:00pm for the apéro (cocktail hour) in order for everyone to meet and to discuss the next day’s activities.
 Afterward, Gina will give you some ideas for dinner close-by.